Estimated reading time: 5 minutes

-If you thrive on organisation and scheduling, love being in charge of resources and getting things done, a career in project management may suit you.
+If you thrive on organization and scheduling and love being in charge of resources and getting things done, a career in project management may suit you.

 What Does a Project Manager Do?